XXH333/WordVoice-5A-Pipeline/README.md

   liblapack=3.11.0=5_h47877c9_openblas \
   liblapacke=3.11.0=5_h6ae95b6_openblas
 ```
-If the MFA-related packages fail to install, we also provide a single-model timestamp alignment method in `data.sh`
+If the MFA-related packages fail to install, we also provide a single-model timestamp alignment method in `data.sh`.

 Install additional dependencies:
 ```bash